IBM-Watson/design-guide/CONTRIBUTING.md

 Versioning is done through [SEMVER](http://semver.org/).
 When creating a new version, issue a [pull request](#pull-requests) from `develop` into `master` and create new release branch off of `master` with the version's name, and create a new tag with `v` prefixed with the version's name from that branch.

 For instance, if you are creating version `1.1.0`, you would start by merging `develop` into `master`, create a branch `release/1.1.0` from `master`, and create a tag `v1.1.0` from branch `release/1.1.0`.

+### Maintaining the Changelog

+The Changelog should have a list of changes made for each version.
+They should be organized so additions come first, changes come second, and deletions come third.
+Version numbers should be 2nd level headers with the `v` in front (like a tag) and the date of the version's most recent update should be underneath in italics.

+Changelog messages do not need to cover each individual commit made, but rather should have individual summaries of the changes made.
+Changelog messages should be written in the same style as [Git commit messages](#git-commit-messages).

 ## Emoji Cheatsheet